• Ebook

 How do you store leftover vegan lemon blueberry muffins?

-Store leftover vegan blueberry lemon muffins at room temperature for up to two days or in an airtight container in the refrigerator for up to 4 days.
+Store leftovers at room temperature for up to two days or in an airtight container in the refrigerator for up to 4 days.

 What is the secret to high muffins?